 And installation can be deceptively tricky, involving plumbing, intricate spatial design and technical skill, so it pays to have some kind of design service, either from an interior designer, a specialist bathroom designer or, at the very least, an experienced builder/plumber with an eye for design.

-How to plan a bathroom
+How to design a bathroom

 Much like planning a kitchen, you can get the ball rolling by analyzing how you use your current room, noting what works and what doesn’t, then drawing up a wish list that takes into account all potential users, their individual needs and imagining how these might change in the future.